Blue Skies specializes in aerial photography and remote sensing for mapping and

 large-format aerial photography and remote sensing applications.
 They have 17"x19" camera holes and contain real-time kinematic-capable GPS systems

 The aircraft can stay aloft for up to 4.5 hours between fuel stops.
 An average

-cruising speed of 180 miles per hour gives it an effective range of more than 800
+cruising speed of 180 miles per hour gives them an effective range of more than 800

 miles.
-The aircraft is certified for continuous operations at altitudes up to
+The aircraft are certified for continuous operations at altitudes up to

 27,000 feet mean sea level.
-It is maintained and operated in accordance with all
+Both are maintained and operated in accordance with all

 applicable regulations of the U.S. Department of Transportation's Federal Aviation

 Blue Skies also utilizes a turbo-charged Cessna TU206.
 The